 - 1. All staff will make pupils aware of the problems that can be caused by bullying.
-This is to be achieved through: - whole class discussion. - group discussions and, - talking to individuals. - 2.
+This is to be achieved through: - whole class discussion, - group discussions and, - talking to individuals. - 2.
 The theme of bullying is integrated into circle time through the PHSE Curriculum using the 'Jigsaw' scheme of work. - 3.
-A regular themed week takes place each year to highlight the effects of bullying Whole school 'Friendship' week, which focused on the importance of positive relationships, conduct, manners and reflection on our interactions with others. - 4.
-Class rules are established at the beginning of the school year which promote positive behaviour and agree class expectations.
+A regular themed week takes place each year to highlight the effects of bullying Whole school 'Friendship' week, which focused on the importance of positive relationships, conduct, manners and reflection on our interactions with others.
+This is reinforced during Mental Health Week and National Mental Health Day, where Delph Side provide numerous in-class activities to promote positive mental health and positive relationships which support us all.

+4. Class rules are established at the beginning of the school year which promote positive behaviour and agree class expectations.
 These rules are regularly referred to throughout the year.